-Your privacy is one of our top priorities.
 This policy informs you of the information that we collect from you at this site, what we do with it, to whom it may be disseminated, and how you can access it.
-Based on this information, you can make an informed decision about your use of this site.
+Based on this information, you can make an informed decision about whether and how to use this site.

-Any email messages sent by you to this site will contain personally identifiable information such as your email address and any other information you choose to give us to help us answer your inquiry.
+Any email messages, contact forms and other customizations that you create through this site will contain personally identifiable information including, but not limited to your email address and any other information you choose to provide to help us answer your inquiry.

-This site does collect and store your “Internet Protocol (IP) address” (which does not identify you as an individual) indefinitely, as well as information about the date and time of your visit, whether a file you have requested exists, and how many "bytes" of information were transmitted to you over the Web from this site.
-We use your IP address to assess the frequency of visits to this site and the popularity of its various pages and functions.
-We will not attempt to match any personally identifiable information that you provide to us with your IP address.
+This site also collects and stores your “Internet Protocol (IP) address” (which does not identify you as an individual) indefinitely, as well as information about the date and time of your visit, whether a file you have requested exists, and how many "bytes" of information were transmitted to you over the Web from this site.
+We use this data to assess the frequency of visits to this site and the popularity of its various pages and functions.

-Because email sent to the General Court is not encrypted, you should not send messages containing information that you consider highly sensitive to this website.
-We use standard security measures to ensure that information provided by you, including your personally identifiable information, is not lost, misused, altered, or unintentionally destroyed.
+The General Court website is encrypted and uses industry standard security measures to ensure that information provided by you, including your personally identifiable information, is not lost, misused, altered, or unintentionally destroyed.
 We also use software to monitor network traffic to identify unauthorized attempts to upload or change information, or otherwise cause damage.
-Except for authorized law enforcement investigations, no attempts are made to identify individual users or their usage habits.

 This policy reflects the General Court’s current practices, but is subject to change without notice.

 An “Internet Protocol Address” or “IP Address” is a series of numbers that identifies each computer and machine connected to the Internet.
 An IP address enables a server on a computer network to send you the file that you have requested on the Internet.
-The IP address disclosed to us may identify the computer from which you are accessing the Internet, or a server owned by your Internet Service Provider.
-Because it is machine-specific, rather than person-specific, an IP address is not, in and of itself, personally identifiable information
+The IP address disclosed to us generally identifies the computer or device from which you are accessing the Internet, or a server owned by your Internet Service Provider.
+Because it is machine-specific, rather than person-specific, an IP address is not, in and of itself, personally identifiable information.